 Singing rounds for the classroom ought to be easy and energetic.
 Haida, an Israeli song with only two lines, fits the bill!
 Download this Hebrew folk song in five different keys, plus a LETTERS-IN-THE-MUSIC-NOTES version just for those non-piano-playing singers!

-Here is a mixed choir singing Haida, with instruments in the background nicely arranged (I believe it is a recorded accompaniment):
+Here is a mixed choir singing Haida, with instruments in the background.

-I notice that every performance I found on Youtube is over-long, with a full stop near the end, at which point the music starts again BIG & SLOW.
-Even so, singing this catchy round is very fun!
-My students actually ask to do it YET AGAIN at yet another recital (and I inwardly groan but acquiesce).
+Singing this catchy round is very fun!
+My students actually ask to do it AGAIN and YET AGAIN at yet another recital (and I inwardly groan but acquiesce).

 Here is the free sheet music for the musical round song in the lowest key, Eb minor:

 Download a version with letters in the notes for a non-pianist, in Em